 Interest Rate on Parent PLUS Loan

 The interest rate for the Parent PLUS loan is typically more in comparison to a private student loan.
 Also, the interest on this loan could be more than the rate of other possible sources of finance.
-This means, if you own a home, you could be able to take a mortgage loan at a lower rate than this federal loan.
+This means that if you own a home, you could be able to take a mortgage loan at a lower rate than this federal loan.

 How Parent PLUS Loans Works?

-The first step for getting this loan is to fill out the FAFSA.
-Once the parent fills the FAFSA, the authorities would carry a credit assessment to find out any recent defaults or late payments.
+The first step in getting this loan is to fill out the FAFSA.
+Once the parent fills out the FAFSA, the authorities would carry out a credit assessment to find out any recent defaults or late payments.
 Once this primary evaluation is over, the parents or guardians are required to fill and submit the promissory note.
 This note covers the various terms and conditions of the loan, amount sanctioned, rate of interest, and the repayment plan.
 The form of this promissory note is available on the school’s financial aid office web page.
 The same can be downloaded for further completion.

 Once authorities approve the loan application, they would send the funds to the school directly.
-The school will use the funds first for payment of the student’s tuition and school fee, room and boarding charges, any other school expenses.
+The school will use the funds first for payment of the student’s tuition and school fee, room and boarding charges, and any other school expenses.
 Moreover, if any surplus fund is available after applying for the school charges, then it is transferred to the parent or guardian.
 It can also be transferred to the student after getting permission from the parents.